 What do you want the viewers to do after seeing and potentially liking your infographic?
 Do they fill out a simple form on the page for more information?
 Do they subscribe to your mailing list to receive more of the same?
 Or, do they call you to get a quote?

 Tell them what to do right on the page and the majority of them will do just that!
-This is a key for infographics to ultimately be successful, they need to lead to a next step taken for your key audience being targeted.
+This is a key for infographics to ultimately be successful in your lead generation efforts, they need to lead to a next step taken for your key audience being targeted.

-That’s a wrap on ways to use infographics to grow leads.
+That’s a wrap on ways to use infographics for online lead generation.